Support Online Learning

 What kinds of support can I give?

-"I noticed my younger one in particular, really doing well, like being able to finish his work, and then like, read a book, or finish his work and stretch out on the floor, or move to the couch like he just.
-He really was calmer about school.”
+"I noticed my younger one in particular, really doing well, like being able to finish his work and then read a book, or stretch out on the floor, or move to the couch.
+He really was calmer about school."

 — Parent of Online Learner